Denver Fathers’ Rights Attorneys

 If you want custody of your children, you’re within your rights.
 If it’s in their best interest to have a relationship with you, then you may have a case – which is why it’s so important for you to seek legal guidance.

 Protecting Your Rights Now & For The future!

 Divorce is hard on the whole family, but cases are especially difficult and delicate when children are involved.
 As the father, gaining child custody or equal visitation rights may seem daunting.
 Jones Law Firm, PC is here to remind you not to lose hope!
-With an aggressive legal advocate on your side, your objectives can be turned into reality and you can protect your right to spend more time with your child.
+With an protective legal advocate on your side, your objectives can be turned into reality and you can protect your right to spend more time with your child.
 At Jones Law Firm, PC, we educate our clients on what to expect in this situation and develop a strategy that best meets the client’s goals.

-Call Jones Law Firm, PC for a free consultation.
+Call Jones Law Firm, PC, for a free consultation.

 Fathers do have rights and a Denver fathers’ rights attorney at Jones Law Firm, PC may be able to level the playing field and help you get the results you deserve.
 A dedicated attorney with our firm can be trusted to keep your best interests at heart.
 We fight to get your rights as a father fully recognized.
-The father plays no minor role in the lives of his children and we strongly believe in fathers’ rights.
+The father plays no minor role in the lives of his children, and we strongly believe in fathers’ rights.
 With our help, we will strive to give you the fighting chance you deserve.

 The information on this website is for general information purposes only.
 Nothing on this site should be taken as legal advice for any individual case or situation.
 This information is not intended to create, and receipt or viewing does not constitute, an attorney-client relationship.

 Our team includes attorneys licensed to practice in multiple states including April D. Jones in California, Patrick G. Barkman in Texas, the Cherokee Nation, the Northern District of Texas, and the District of Colorado (United States Court of Appeals 10th and 5th Circuit).